+How do peas affect your fertility levels?
+What about chocolate, bananas and peanut butter?
+Fertility is affected by foods and food combinations that may surprise you.
 Here’s a list of what foods not to eat when you’re trying to get pregnant.
-Avoiding eating peas, for instance, because it contains a natural chemical that affects fertility.
+Some doctors advise women who want to conceive to avoid eating peas, for instance, because they contains a natural chemical that affects fertility.

 A natural chemical in peas (m-xylohydroquinone) can prevent pregnancy – and peas are being studied as a possible natural contraceptive.
 I didn’t find research to support the idea that green peas are a food to avoid if you’re trying to get pregnant, but I did find a study that says reproductive success for both men and women is influenced by the food they ate early in life.
 This research by the University of Sheffield shows that in men and women born into poor families, food in very early life (prenatally, and early in infanthood and childhood) was related to the probability of reproducing.